protecode-sc/helm-chart/README-S3.md

 }
 ```

-### Wiring a dedicated worker service account
+### Wiring dedicated service accounts

-The chart creates a dedicated service account for the worker, mirroring the
+The chart creates dedicated service accounts for the worker and fluentd, mirroring
-`frontend.serviceAccount` pattern.
-Annotate it with the worker IAM role ARN:
+the `frontend.serviceAccount` pattern.
+Annotate each with its IAM role ARN:

 ```yaml
 worker: